sccn/sccn.github.io/others/EEGLAB_Bugs.md

 ## Some known EEGLAB bugs and/or missing features:

--   **Epoch selection using pop_eegplot():** Epochs selected for rejection using eegplot() data scrolling are not saved in EEGLAB history until the epochs are actually rejected.
+-   *Epoch selection using pop_eegplot.m:* Epochs selected for rejection using eegplot() data scrolling are not saved in EEGLAB history until the epochs are rejected.
 This means that they will not be reproduced automatically in a new EEGLAB session.
-    However, the labeled epochs are identified in the field EEG.reject.manualrej that is saved along wth the dastaset.
-Also, and more importantly, when the labeled epochs are actually rejected, this operation is saved in EEGLAB history.
+    However, the labeled epochs are identified in the field EEG.reject.manualrej that is saved along with the dastaset.
+Also, and more importantly, when the labeled epochs are rejected, this operation is saved in EEGLAB history.

--   **Zooming using pop_eegplot():** When zooming and selecting epochs, only the data may be zoomed.
+-   *Zooming using pop_eegplot.m*: When zooming and selecting epochs, only the data may be zoomed.

--   **Spectral analysis (with no Matlab Signal Processing Toolbox):**
+-   *Spectral analysis (with no Matlab Signal Processing Toolbox):*
     The spec() function emulates the function psd() but not the function pwelch() (psd() was replaced by pwelch(), beginning with EEGLAB 4.3, for [technical